 This article addresses specific compliance issues around terminating employees in Massachusetts.
 If you'd like to know how to terminate an employee within Justworks, please visit Terminating Employees.

-Laws in Massachusetts require that employees be paid their owed wages at the time of termination if termination is involuntary.
+Massachusetts law requires that employees be paid their owed wages at the time of termination if termination is involuntary.
 If an employee resigns, then the final pay can be paid out with regular payroll via direct deposit or otherwise.

 This means that if an employer chooses to let an employee go, the employer is responsible for paying the employee all due wages at the time of termination by paper check.
 The employer cannot mail or direct deposit the employee's final pay without the employee's express written consent.